 The tunnel behind the falls meanders along as it follows the roaring stream on its route through the cave to the end where it drops into a deep sump and disappears.
-Awesome sight to see, but please be careful as the rock passage can be very slippery.
+An awesome sight to see, but please be careful as the rock passage can be very slippery.

-Along the route you will also have the opportunity to visit some other incredible spots like the Devils Bath, its Canada’s only cenote, a cenote is a sink-hole surrounded by rock bluffs and is filled with groundwater.
+Along the route, you will also have the opportunity to visit some other incredible spots like the Devil’s Bath, which is Canada’s only cenote, a cenote is a sinkhole surrounded by rock bluffs and is filled with groundwater.
 The Devil’s Bath is connected to the Benson River Cave system via an underwater cave.
 Devil’s Bath is located in the Quatsino limestone karst system, which contains many karst formations and cave systems.

-On your drive, you will have a good chance in seeing bears, elk, cougars, deer, wolves and any number of smaller forest creatures and if that is not enough, the bird-life here is just incredible.
+On your drive, you will have a good chance of seeing bears, elk, cougars, deer, wolves, and any number of smaller forest creatures and if that is not enough, the bird life here is just incredible.
 The numerous lakes you will pass have exceptional fishing along with great camping areas, so you could take your time and stay overnight in one or more camp-grounds and spend several days here.
 This would allow you to really get to see the north island and all it has to offer.